bressler95tops/bookdebug/Open-Science-101/Module_4/Lesson_5/readme.md

 **Explore: The Turing Way**

-**Hit the button to ﬁnd out more information on building a community.**
+**Hit the button to find out more information on building a community.**

 [CLICK TO LEARN](https://the-turing-way.netlify.app/collaboration/new-community.html)